chaosnative/chaosctl/Usage_interactive.md

 ```
 Enter the details of the agent

-Agent Name: New-Agent

-Agent Description: This is a new agent
+✔ What's the Agent Name?: new-agent

+✔ Add your agent description: new-agent█

+?
+Do you want NodeSelectors added to the agent deployments?:
+    Yes
+  ▸ No

-Do you want NodeSelector to be added in the agent deployments (Y/N) (Default: N): N
+?
+Do you want Tolerations added in the agent deployments??:

-Platform List:
+    Yes
+  ▸ No

+?
+What's your Kubernetes Platform?:
+  ▸ Others
-1. AWS
+    AWS Elastic Kubernetes Service
-2. GKE
-3. Openshift
+    Google Kubernetes Service
+    OpenShift
-4. Rancher
+    Rancher
-5. Others

-Select a platform [Default: Others] [Range: 1-5]: 5

-Enter the namespace (new or existing namespace) [Default: litmus]:
+✔ Enter a new or existing namespace [Default: litmus ]: new-ns

-👍 Continuing with litmus namespace
+✔ Enter a service account [Default: litmus ]:
 ```

 Once, all these steps are implemented you will be able to see a summary of all the entered fields.